CupNoodles27/DRG-Tips-and-Tricks/README.md

 <summary>Click to expand</summary>

 ### Season 3 dead tips

+* [Driller] [Fixed with the 2/23/23 update](https://store.steampowered.com/news/app/548430/view/3639508760840306958) Holding E/interact on C4 while falling will start the channel for picking up the C4 and completely cancel your fall.
+You can either drop C4 preemptively and try to jump down on it, or if you're already falling, you can drop a C4 midair and quickly attempt to grab it to remove your momentum.

 * [Gunner] [BUG/EXPLOIT] Using an autoclicker lets the minigun fire insanely fast.
 [Example](https://www.youtube.com/watch?v=DVZBxlCD8r0)